Clevedon Court: Architecture

-Architecture — outbuildings
+Outbuildings

 In the grounds, the only certain survivor from the medieval period is the small crenellated drum tower.
 Its original purpose is unknown.
 It adjoins a substantial wall that may also have origins in the 13th century.
 The other garden walls have unknown dates of origin but mostly pre-date around 1730, when the stables were built.
 All of the other buildings, including the lodge at the South entrance (1851) are Georgian or Victorian.
 The medieval appearance of the eastern barn resulting from incorporation of stone from the former medieval barn that stood in front of the house.

 An early picture of the court shows a building known as Wake's Tower on Court Hill.
 It is included in Saxton's map of 1570 but was demolished before 1738.
 Towers such as this were popular Elizabethan features and were lookouts or summer houses.
 A summerhouse was built on the site but this too was in ruins by the early 19th century.